If it works, it's no longer AI

 Published: March 13, 2026

-The hype surrounding AI in Germany is growing all the time.
-Many people are asking themselves the question: will there really be software with its own consciousness - artificial intelligence - in the near future?
-Or are the success stories just a manifestation of the current hype?
+The hype surrounding AI in Germany is growing ever larger.
+Many people are asking themselves: Will software with its own consciousness, an artificial intelligence, actually exist in the near future?
+Or are the success stories merely a product of the current hype?

 The clear answer is: neither!